All the laboratories used by the Trust have full Clinical Pathology Accreditation (CPA). Certificates are available from the JRMO.

-It provides a wide range of analytical processes and a specialist services.
+It provides a wide range of analytical processes and specialist services.
 The department is committed to continuing research and development in both service and research areas.

 The department is unique as it accommodates all haematology specialist laboratories supported by clinical and scientific expertise under single management.
-General haematology and blood transfusion laboratories at The Royal London and St Bartholomew’s hospitals provide routine laboratory analysis on continuous processing basis.
+General haematology and blood transfusion laboratories at The Royal London and St Bartholomew’s hospitals provide routine laboratory analysis on a continuous processing basis.

 The range of specialist laboratories is listed below: